Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 Killing Mister Watson was written by Peter Matthiessen.
 The first edition was published in 1990 by Random House.
 It was 372 pages long, and the retail price was $21.95.

-Here are the first edition points: First Edition is stated below Random House number line "24689753".
+Here are the first edition criteria: First Edition is stated below Random House number line "24689753".
 Board are hunter green with black cloth spine.
 Author's initials on front of boards in gold.
 Spine lettering is also gold.
 Back dust jacket flap has photo of author.
 Back dust jacket panel has four reviews by William Styron, The New York Times, Jim Harrison, and Don DeLillo.

 This book is the first in a trio that includes Lost Man's River and Bone by Bone.
 The three books were later reworked and published as Shadow Country, which won the 2008 National Book Award for Fiction.
 Click here for more photos...